 Some of the Requirements for Egg Handlers Are:

 Labeling: Consumer-grade packages or containers of eggs must state all of the following: name, address, zip code, quantity, the words “keep refrigerated,” and either the USDA plant of origin code number, the USDA Shell Egg Surveillance number, (if applicable) or California state handler code, sell-by date, *CA SEFS Compliant, *size, *grade, Julian date of pack (the consecutive day of the year that the eggs were packed, in Julian date format.
 Example – The Julian date for January 1 is 001, the Julian date for December 31 is 365).

 *Must be printed in font ¼ inch or larger

 - A: The program is funded by assessments collected from registered egg handlers.
-The current assessment fee is .125 (twelve and a half cents) per 30-dozen case of eggs sold.
+The current assessment fee is 0.10 (ten cents) per 30-dozen case of eggs sold.

 - A: Yes.
 Anyone who sells eggs by any means in California must register and pay the assessment fee.